bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 to install and configure some boot scripts.

-First, we need to install the "u-boot-tools" Debian package on the Seagate Central using the following command issued as root.
+First, we need to install the "u-boot-tools" Debian package on the Seagate Central using the following command issued as root on the Seagate Central.

     apt-get -y install u-boot-tools

-The following example shows this happening.

-    root@SC-debian:/# apt-get -y install u-boot-tools
-    Reading package lists...
-Done
-    Building dependency tree...
-Done
-    Reading state information...
-Done
-    The following NEW packages will be installed: u-boot-tools
-    0 upgraded, 1 newly installed, 0 to remove and 0 not upgraded.
-    Need to get 156 kB of archives.
-    After this operation, 584 kB of additional disk space will be used.
-    Get:1 http://deb.debian.org/debian bullseye/main armel u-boot-tools armel 2021.01+dfsg-5 [156 kB]
-    Fetched 156 kB in 0s (869 kB/s)
-    Selecting previously unselected package u-boot-tools.
-    (Reading database ...
-9734 files and directories currently installed.)
-    Preparing to unpack .../u-boot-tools_2021.01+dfsg-5_armel.deb ...
-    Unpacking u-boot-tools (2021.01+dfsg-5) ...
-    Setting up u-boot-tools (2021.01+dfsg-5) ...

-The important "fw_printenv" and "fw_setenv" utilities which manipulate the u-boot environment variables have now been installed.
+The important "fw_printenv" and "fw_setenv" utilities which manipulate the u-boot environment variables should now been installed.
 We need to create the configuration file for these tools by issuing the following commands on the Seagate Central as root.

     cat << EOF > /etc/fw_env.config